bit-broker/website/content/en/docs/contributor/webhooks.md

 }
 ```

-If their is a call for the detail of this record made on the [Consumer API](/docs/consumer/), the system will callback on the enitiy end-point as follows:
+If there is a call for the detail of this record made on the [Consumer API](/docs/consumer/), the system will callback on the entity end-point as follows:

 ```
 HTTP/GET /entity/country/GB